Upfront costs of buying a home: What you need to know

 Building Inspection and Pest Inspection fees

 You may need or choose to have a building inspection and/or a pest inspection.
-This could cost between $200 to $1000+.
+This could cost between $200 - $1000+.

 Other costs